-- 1. Undo the compression nut on the gas feed pipe to the injector (see Figure 72). - Undo the valve securing screw/s and disengage the gas feed tube out of the injector. - Unscrew the injector from the venturi cover. - Replace in reverse order ensuring that the replacement jet size (marked on the jet) is as given on the data badge.
+- Undo the compression nut on the gas feed pipe to the injector (see Figure 84). - Undo the valve securing screw/s and disengage the gas feed tube out of the injector. - Unscrew the injector from the venturi cover. - Replace in reverse order ensuring that the replacement jet size (marked on the jet) is as given on the data badge.

 4.3.3.
-Control Valve Replacement (Mertik GV series)
+Control Valve Replacement (BM or Mertik GV34)

-- Disconnect the pilot feed pipe, the main gas feed pipe and the thermocouple connection from the back of the valve. - Pull out the HT lead connection from the side of the valve - Remove the valve securing screw/s and withdraw the valve. - Refit the new valve in reverse order ensuring that the valve spacers are in place.
+- Disconnect the pilot feed pipe, the main gas feed pipe and the thermocouple connection from the back of the valve. - Pull out the HT lead connection from under the electrode and cut the cable tie wrap. - Remove the valve securing screw/s and withdraw the valve. - Refit the new valve in reverse order ensuring that the valve spacers (on Mertik valve) are in place. - Roll up the excess length of HT lead and secure it to the rolled up thermocouple cable with a new tie wrap.